MathewsPeter/CalculatorC/README.md

 # CalculatorC
 Arithmetic Calculator in C.
+Run using github actions or by downloading all files.
-Download all files and execute the run.sh file in linux.
+Execute the run.sh file in linux or use make